chaos-mesh/chaos-mesh/doc/DEVELOP.md

-This section of the documentation is intended to get you contributor to Chaos Mesh project.
+This section of the documentation is intended to get you to develop Chaos Mesh project.
 We'll cover things you need to know, from setup environment to add some kind of chaos.

 The tutorial is listed here
 - [ ] Set up your development environment